dhis2/ui-core/README.md

 ### Run the demo while actively developing

-First install dependencies for both the ui components and the demo (in docs folder):
+First install dependencies for both the ui components (in root_dir) and the demo (in docs folder):

 ```
 cd [root_dir]